-Computer labs, located on the second floor of the east wing of Walsh Hall, are open to all students when the labs are not reserved for class time.
+Computer labs, located on the second floor of the east wing of Walsh Hall, are open to all students when the labs are not reserved for class or testing time.
 Professional staff and student workers provide assistance to students should they have any questions.
-There are two instructional labs as well as a general use lab.
-The Computer lab hours can be found on the University website at www.csm.edu.
+There are three instructional labs as well as a general use lab.
+The Computer lab hours can be found on the University website at https://my.csm.edu/Services/Technology myCSM Portal myCSM offers all community members a personalized web interface for viewing announcements and events as well as personal document storage and collaboration spaces.
+Students requiring assistance with myCSM are encouraged to visit my.csm.edu or Email PCHELP@csm.edu.